EvolSoft/ServerChannels/README.md

 ## Overview

 **ServerChannels** is a powerful chat channelling plugin for PocketMine-MP.
-You can create highly customizable chat channels on your MC:PE server thank to this plugin.
+You can create highly customizable chat channels on your MC:PE server thanks to this plugin.

 ***Features:***